France Foodie Itinerary

-Local tip: Check out the Les Halles de Lyon market where you'll find a wide array of food vendors offering only the freshest ingredients.
+Local tip: Check out the Les Halles de Lyon market, where you'll find a wide array of food vendors offering only the freshest ingredients.
 It's a certified bucket list item for any serious foodie.

 As you head further south and get closer to France's Mediterranean coast, you'll quickly start to see little changes in the cuisine.
 Ingredients brighten up a bit.
 Butter is swapped for olive oil.
 Fish takes a more prominent role in contrast to the poultry dominance of the rest of Southern France.
-As soon as you see the sea, it's a sign that things are going to get tasty.
+As soon as you see the sea, it's a sign that things will get tasty.
 Provençal cuisine can be found all throughout the region, so take your pick of where you want to stay depending on whether you're feeling the city vibes or longing for a little relaxation in a small village or seaside resort town.

 What to eat: Bouillabaisse.
 A fish soup with at least four different types of fish/shellfish and a broth colored by Saffron, this classic from Marseilles is guaranteed to tickle your taste buds.
-It's unclear whether there was ever an original consensus on which fish belong and which ones don't, but you can debate it over a glass or two of pastis, an aniseseed liqueur, while you wait for it to come out.
+It's unclear whether there was ever an original consensus on which fish belong and which ones don't, but you can debate it over a glass or two of pastis, an aniseed liqueur, while you wait for it to come out.

 Local tip: Eat your veggies!
 Make mom proud and try the vibrant ratatouille in Provence.
-This dish composed of eggplants, zucchini, peppers, tomatoes, onions, garlic, and parsley is an awesome vegetarian treat.
+This dish, composed of eggplants, zucchini, peppers, tomatoes, onions, garlic, and parsley, is an awesome vegetarian treat.

 The final stop on our French Foodie Itinerary is Toulouse in the south of France.
 Poultry is the name of the game in Toulouse and the surrounding area, specifically duck and goose, which are used for rich, emblematic dishes like foie gras and confit de canard.
 In Toulouse, you'll find the epitome of comfort food.

 What to eat: Cassoulet.
 White beans are one of the few things that everyone agrees should go into the perfect cassoulet.
-Aside from that, and the traditional earthenware pan that gives it its name, there's a lot up for discussion.
+Aside from that and the traditional earthenware pan that gives it its name, there's a lot up for discussion.
 In Toulouse, duck confit and Toulouse sausage make the dish stand out, but you can find other variations with pork, goose, and/or mutton.
 To get the full experience, visit the whole "Cassoulet Belt" of Toulouse, Castelnaudary, and Carcassonne and see for yourself which variation you think is best!